For this Mumbai collector, ‘Gandhi is all around him’

 Prized belongings

-Among his most-prized collectibles are 60 well-preserved letters written by Gandhi in English, Hindi and Gujarati, during the leader’s lifetime—some handwritten and one typed on a typewriter—from cities like Durban, Johannesburg, Sabarmati, Calcutta, New Delhi etc. “Many envelopes simply had ‘Mahatma Gandhi, India’ or ‘Mahatma Gandhi, Delhi, written, with no address mentioned on them, but they would somehow reach Gandhi because everybody knew who he was,” says Jhunjhunwala, describing specific envelopes in his collection.
+Among his most-prized collectibles are 60 well-preserved letters written by Gandhi in English, Hindi and Gujarati, during the leader’s lifetime—some handwritten and one typed on a typewriter—from cities like Durban, Johannesburg, Sabarmati, Calcutta, New Delhi etc. “Many envelopes simply had ‘Mahatma Gandhi, India’ or ‘Mahatma Gandhi, Delhi’, written, with no address mentioned on them, but they would somehow reach Gandhi because everybody knew who he was,” says Jhunjhunwala, describing specific envelopes in his collection.

 Next is Gandhi’s palm print in ink with his signature and a handwritten quote dated August 12, 1946; Calcutta, saying, ‘This is not important what you do But, what is important That is how you do.‘